alainQtec/.NetCompiler/README.md

  .NET compiler script for windows pc

 ## Description
-Uses the installed .NetFramework's CSc.exe to compile and/or run cs source files CSC.exe is the CSharp compiler included in the.NET Framework and can be used to compile from the command prompt.
+Uses the installed Microsoft (R) Visual C# Compiler, CSc.exe to compile and/or run cs source files CSC.exe is the CSharp compiler included in the.NET Framework and can be used to compile from the command prompt.

 ## Why use cmd instead of visual studio